-The focus of our research is to understand the roles of the centrosome and cilium during development, and their dysfunction in human disease.
-These highly conserved organelles are involved in regulation of cell-cycle progression, cell differentiation, polarity, and migration.
-Defects in the structure or function of centrosomes and cilia lead to a range of human disease conditions known collectively as “Ciliopathies”.
+The focus of our research is to define the roles of the centrosome and cilium during development, and their dysfunction in human disease.
+These highly conserved organelles are involved in regulation of the microtubule and actin cytoskeleton, cell division, cell-to-cell communication, stem cell growth and differentiation.
+Defects in the structure or function of centrosomes and cilia disrupt normal tissue (and organ) development, and lead to a range of human disease conditions known collectively as “Ciliopathies”.
 These include developmental defects such as polycystic kidney disease, airway and lung disease, skeletal dysplasia, infertility, and cancer.

 We use genomic, proteomic, biochemical and cell biological methods to delineate the regulation of centrosome-cilium assembly and function.
 We are interested in understanding the basic biology of these organelles in cells, using in vitro cell culture systems and in vivo model organisms.
 We are also studying the consequences of abnormal centrosome and cilium function in human disease, with particular emphasis on the development of ciliopathies affecting the kidney (polycystic kidney disease, nephronophthisis and renal cancers) and lung disease (primary cilia dyskinesia).